iliyanNikolaev/rest-api-express-mongo/README.md

 >>> Get NewsFeed posts<<<

 //Must to be authenticated with valid access token to perform this request
-//This request returns all posts from you followings users
+//This request returns all posts from you followings
+//if current user no have any followings or our followings no have any posts
+//server will return first 10 posts in base

 fetch('http://localhost:3001/api/posts/news/followings');